zacwasielewski/shopify-responsive-images/README.md

 - **Why should I use responsive images?**

   Your site will load faster.
-The user's web browser chooses the most appropriate image size for the device, so users on small screens don't waste time downloading high-resolution images for desktops. http://alistapart.com/article/responsive-images-in-practice
+With responsive images, the user's web browser chooses to download the most appropriate image size for the device and layout. http://alistapart.com/article/responsive-images-in-practice

 - **What's up with that chunk of Javascript?**

-  Shopify doesn't tell us the width of an image, only the length of the image's *longest side*.
-But `srcset` needs to know an image's width to work accurately.
+  Shopify unfortunately doesn't tell us the width of an image, only the length of its *longest side*.
+But `srcset` must know an image's width to work accurately.
 So as a workaround, that bit of Javascript analyzes the image as soon as it loads, determine its actual width, and updates the srcset attribute.

 TODO
 ---